The Nordic Analog Network is an artist-in-residence program connecting analog photography darkrooms across the Nordic countries.

 Björkö, Sweden

-• Nordic Analog Network two-year residency program is supported by Nordic Culture Point (Nordic Council of Ministers).
+The Nordic Analog Network’s two-year residency program was supported by the Nordic Culture Point (Nordic Council of Ministers).
 Two pilot rounds of the program were supported by Nordisk Kulturfond and Norsk-Finsk Kulturfond.
-Partners in the program include apart of the darkrooms Helsinki International Artist Programme and Förbundet Frie Fotografer.
+Partners in the program included, apart from the darkrooms, the Helsinki International Artist Programme and Förbundet Frie Fotografer.

-• The jury of each darkroom has independently decided the artists they will invite to work with them in 2024.
+The jury of each darkroom independently selected the artists they would invite to work with them in 2024.

 Silverlab /Copenhagen, Denmark invites: Oskar Söderman from Sweden